 top of page

-The ancient Jewish community at Ein Nashut was situated 3½-km from Katzrin.
-The ruins of its synagogue are of interest primarily because of the surprise factor – that a synagogue is located in an isolated area in the middle of nowhere!
+The ancient Jewish community of Ein Nashut was situated 3½-km from Katzrin.
+The ruins of its 5th century synagogue are of interest primarily because of the surprise factor – that these exist in an isolated area in the middle of nowhere!
 The villagers were engaged in agriculture, particularly the production of olive oil.

-A synagogue at Ein Nashut already existed in the 1st century CE, but was destroyed during the Great Revolt (66-73 CE).
+A synagogue at Ein Nashut existed in the 1st century CE, but was destroyed during the Great Revolt (66-73 CE).
 It was reestablished a few centuries later.
-Coins were found in its foundations from 390 CE and under the entrance paving from 408 to 421 CE during the reign of the Roman Emperor Honorias.
-This allows dating of the synagogue.
-It was a custom in those days to bury low-value coins in the foundations of synagogues.
-(See the essay “How do archeologists figure out when an ancient synagogue was built?” on this web page).
+Coins were found in its foundations from 390 CE and under the entrance paving from 408 to 421 CE, dating the synagogue to the reign of the Roman emperor Honorias.
+It was a custom then to bury low-value coins in the foundations of synagogues.
+(See the essay “How do archeologists figure out when an ancient synagogue was built?”).
 The village was destroyed centuries later and not resettled.

 If you follow the path from the synagogue for a short distance, you will come across an olive press within the ruins of a building.
-The rest of the ruins of the village of which the synagogue was a part extend over about 6 acres.
+Ruins of the rest of the village extend over about 6 acres, but it is not advised to look for them.

 TO THE RUINS OF THE SYNAGOGUE: